o19s/elasticsearch-learning-to-rank/README.md

 - Feature 1 : Rambo occurs 1 time in the title of movie "Rambo"; 0 times in Turner and Hootch
 - Feature 2 : Rambo occurs 6 times in the overview field of movie "Rambo"; 0 times in Turner and Hootch

-The judgment list above, then gets transformed into t
+The judgment list above, then gets transformed into

 ```
 4 qid:1 1:1 2:6